 Pick Up Information Relevant to Your Job Search from LinkedIn Profiles

-After you find hiring managers or other key folks on LinkedIn, you can begin gathering information about them that you can use to connect on a more personal level.
+You can use LinkedIn to find the hiring managers that you want to follow and, well, spy on during your job search.
+After finding these key folks, you can begin gathering information about them that you can use to connect on a more personal level.
 When looking at a hiring manager’s profile on LinkedIn, pay careful attention to the following elements:

 The school he went to: School spirit can be a great topic to break the ice.
 USC grads are nuts about the Trojans.
 Boston school grads worship the Red Sox.
 Find out whether a manager’s school has a strong school team or is noteworthy in some way.
 Then use this information to connect with him.